QureshiZayyan/E-Commerce/README.md

 # 🛍️ ShopKart — E-Commerce Web App Built with React + Firebase

-Welcome to **ShopKart**, a fully responsive eCommerce web application built using **React** and **Firebase**.
-Users can browse products, add them to their cart, and experience a seamless shopping experience with authentication and data storage powered by Firebase.
+Welcome to **ShopKart**, a fully responsive eCommerce web application.Users can browse products, add them to their cart, and experience a seamless shopping experience with authentication and data storage powered by Firebase.

 ---